DKISTDC/dkist/docs/guide/level1data.rst

 Level One DKIST Data
 ====================

-The level one data provided by the DKIST data center has been calibrated to remove any effects introduced by the atmosphere, telescope or instruments.
+The level one data provided by the DKIST data center has been calibrated to remove any effects introduced by the telescope or instruments.
-The result of these calibration recipes is a level one "dataset" which are the smallest units of DKIST data which are searchable from the data center.
+The result of these calibration recipes is a level one "dataset" which are the smallest units of DKIST data whic are searchable from the data center.

 Many FITS, one ASDF
 -------------------